-\partitle{Mixing measure estimation performance.} Finally, in Table~\ref{tab:mm_estimation_oldf} we report the expected losses under \(SW_2\) loss, Mix-\(SW_2\) loss, and SMix-\(W_2\) for estimating the mixing measure.
-Again we ovserve similar patterns as in the simulation study.
+\partitle{Mixing measure estimation performance.} Finally, in Table~\ref{tab:mm_estimation_oldf} we report the expected losses under \(SW_2\) distance, Mix-\(SW_2\) distance, and SMix-\(W_2\) distance for estimating the mixing measure.
+Again we {observe} similar patterns as in the simulation study.
 Inference under each loss function performs best when used for its intended evaluation.